Santa Fe, New Mexico, United States Guide

 Food & Cuisine

-Santa Fe's cuisine is a delicious blend of Native American, Spanish, and Mexican influences, resulting in a unique and flavorful experience.
-The star of the show is undoubtedly the chile, available in both red and green varieties, often served "Christmas style" (both red and green).
-Don't miss trying local specialties like enchiladas, tamales, and posole, a hearty stew made with hominy.
-For a truly authentic experience, head to The Shed, a Santa Fe institution known for its traditional New Mexican dishes.
-Geronimo offers a more upscale dining experience with a focus on contemporary American cuisine with Southwestern flair.
+Santa Fe's cuisine is a delicious fusion of Native American, Spanish, and Mexican flavors, characterized by the use of chile peppers, both red and green.
+Be sure to try local specialties like green chile cheeseburgers, enchiladas smothered in red or green chile sauce, and posole, a hearty stew made with hominy.
+For a fine dining experience, Geronimo offers contemporary American cuisine with Asian influences in a historic adobe home.
+The Shed is a Santa Fe institution known for its traditional New Mexican dishes and vibrant atmosphere.
 For a taste of local produce and artisanal goods, visit the Santa Fe Farmers' Market, held on Tuesdays and Saturdays.
+Don't forget to indulge in some biscochitos, the official state cookie of New Mexico, a delicate anise-flavored shortbread.

 Nightlife